Mikkeli hostage crisis: Events

 The party arrived in Mikkeli on 9 August, where they parked in front of the Mikkeli County Government House.
 Finnish police surrounded the vehicle and tried to negotiate with Takala.
 When he threatened to blow up the car if he was not allowed to continue his journey, the police advised the hostages to leave the vehicle.
 Both female hostages complied, after which the police started to shoot at the car.
 In response, Takala detonated the charge and destroyed the vehicle, killing both himself and the male hostage.
 Nine police officers were injured in the explosion.

 Aftermath

 The police received much criticism for its handling of the crisis.
 Nobody knew who gave the order to shoot at the car and initially none of the police commanders took the responsibility for the operation.
-After an investigation by the NBI, Chancellor of Justice Jorma S. Aalto decided not to prosecute the police officers for the events.
+After an investigation by the National Bureau of Investigation, Chancellor of Justice Jorma S. Aalto decided not to prosecute the police officers for the events.
 In 1993, the Supreme Court of Finland convicted the police commissioner who led the operation of involuntary manslaughter and negligence and fined him 6,000 mk.